 Intuition is the supra-logic that cuts out all the routine processes of thought and leaps straight from the problem to the answer.
 Robert Graves

 Intuition is the ultimate “associational thinking” process.
+It is the intersection of creativity and genius.
 It illuminates the mind with a brilliant idea that feels as if it came from “left field.”
 When creative inspiration strikes it appears in your awareness quite suddenly.

 How “Eureka” moments happen.

 The “aha” moment occurs after an exhaustive search of all the memory banks of your brain.
 Your brain has gone on a mission to seek and find the answers by looking in every file in your brain.
 When it finds the answer it brings it up from the depths of your memory banks where it has been safely stored for years and perhaps decades and flings it upon the screen of your awareness.
 That is why if feels like it “popped” into your mind.
 You had forgotten about this information until the brain searched and found it and brought it to the surface of your awareness very quickly.

 To incubate ideas like a creative genius you will need to develop these five traits.

 1. Speak up and ask questions.
 Bring out your inner rebel and ask, “Why?”

 2. Expand your horizons beyond the group of friends you’ve had all your life.
 Expose yourself to different people and cultures.